lachlan-ibm/ibmvia_autoconf/docs/federations.rst

 Point Of Contact
 ================
-The point of contact profile is used to control how the runtime server communicates with the point of contact server (usually WebSEAL).

-.. autoclass:: src.verify_access_autoconf.federation.FED_Configurator.Point_Of_Contact_Profiles
-   :members:
+To configure Point of Contact profiles, see the entry in the `Appliance <appliance.html#point-of-contact>`_ or `Container <container.html#point-of-contact>`_ documentation.

 Alias Service
 =============
 The alias service stores and retrieves aliases that are related to a federated identity.
 Persistent name identifier format allows you to link a user at the identity provider with a user at the service provider.
-Verify Access stores these account linkages in a high-volume database or an LDAP database.
+Verify Identity Access stores these account linkages in a high-volume database or an LDAP database.

-.. autoclass:: src.verify_access_autoconf.federation.FED_Configurator.Alias_Service
+.. autoclass:: src.ibmvia_autoconf.federation.FED_Configurator.Alias_Service
     :members:

 Attribute Sources
 =================
-Identity attribute sources for federated identities.

-.. autoclass:: src.verify_access_autoconf.federation.FED_Configurator.Attribute_Sources
-    :members:
+To set Attribute sources, see the entry in the `Appliance <appliance.html#attribute-sources>`_ or `Container <container.html#attribute-sources>`_ documentation.

 Access Policies
 ===============
-Access policies can be applied to the deployment types:
-- SAML 2.0 identity provider federation
-- SAML 2.0 service provider partner to an identity provider federation
-- OpenID Connect and API Protection Definition

-.. autoclass:: src.verify_access_autoconf.federation.FED_Configurator.Access_Policies
-    :members:
+To set Access policy configuration, see the entry in the `Appliance <appliance.html#access-policies>`_ or `Container <container.html#access-policies>`_ documentation.

 Security Token Service
 ======================

-.. autoclass:: src.verify_access_autoconf.federation.FED_Configurator.Security_Token_Service
+.. autoclass:: src.ibmvia_autoconf.federation.FED_Configurator.Security_Token_Service
     :members: